github/codeql/docs/language/ql-training/cpp/program-representation-cpp.rst

 .. note::

-  The snapshot also contains information about macro definitions, which are represented by class ``Macro``.
+  The CodeQL database also contains information about macro definitions, which are represented by class ``Macro``.
 These macro definitions are related to the AST nodes resulting from their uses by the class ``MacroAccess``.